Grok is an AI assistant and chatbot developed by xAI, an artificial intelligence (AI) company founded by Elon Musk in 2023.

 “[Musk] believes that free speech should be allowed to every and any degree,” Gai said.
 “That is what Grok is modeled after as well.”

 xAI’s creation of a less politically correct chatbot comes at a time when most other big AI companies are working to make their own chatbots even more politically correct.
-OpenAI emphasizes the safety of GPT-4o, which powers ChatGPT’s paid version, claiming it is trained to refuse generating “disallowed content,” which includes material that is “sexual,” “violent” and “extremist.”
+OpenAI emphasizes the safety of the models that powers ChatGPT, claiming they are trained to refuse generating “sexual,” “violent” and “extremist” content.
 And Anthropic’s Claude chatbot was trained using constitutional AI, which helps to reduce the likelihood of it generating toxic, dangerous or unethical responses.

 Because ChatGPT and Grok approach truth and safety in such different ways, “they have entirely different purposes,” Lance Whitney, freelance tech journalist who has covered Grok and other AI chatbots extensively, told Built In.
 Grok is explicitly designed to answer questions in a non-PC way, so “it’s not necessarily a chatbot I would go to for research,” he continued.
 “I would sooner go to ChatGPT.”